flosskosova/foss4g-2023/content/attending/Template.md

 ---
 title: "Template"
-description: "Suggested template for slides for the FOSS4G, most important the geospatial event of the year."
+description: "Suggested slides template for the FOSS4G, the most important geospatial event of the year."
 draft: false
 menu:
   main: